GLEE2023/GLEE2023/README.md

         ```

 ## Integrated Library
-* GLEE_LunaSat - Integrated sensor, RF and IO functionality
+* GLEE_LunaSat - Integrated Sensor, RF and IO Functionality
-    * This library brings all lunasat functionality into one place
+    * This library brings all LunaSat functionality into one place
     - Dynamic sampling of observations from all sensors
       ```C++
       #include <LunaSat.h>